What counts as a workers compensation claim?

 – Employees of municipalities not engaged in hazardous employment

-– Sanitation workers, firefighters and police officers in the employment of the City of New York
+– Sanitation workers, firefighters, and police officers in the employment by the City of New York

 – Babysitters and minors over the age of 14 engaged in casual employment